 The impact will diminish over time as you do the work, but your past doesn’t go away.
 Most importantly though, you get to a place where your past doesn’t control you.
 You CAN refuse to be defined by it.

 Where I’m at now is I’m very acutely aware of my past.
 I’m aware of my tendencies and insecurities.
-I even addressed my insecurities in a previous post about how a Clingy Guy can get over being insecure.
+I even addressed my insecurities in a previous article about how to be less clingy in a relationship.

 1. Face your past

 Acknowledge the issue(s) you haven’t wanted to face.
 What was the event or events that created the trauma?

 It may be painful or embarrassing.
 It could also be that someone in your extended family hurt you (and no one else knows).
 But you can’t move forward until you’ve acknowledged it and talked about it with someone.